raglite/rag-lite-ts/examples/dexto-helper-agent/docs/guides/dexto-sdk.md

 ---
-sidebar_position: 1
+sidebar_position: 5
-title: "Dexto SDK Guide"
+title: "Dexto Agent SDK Guide"
 ---

+import ExpandableMermaid from '@site/src/components/ExpandableMermaid';

-# Dexto SDK Guide
+# Dexto Agent SDK Guide

-Welcome to the Dexto SDK guide for TypeScript.
+Welcome to the Dexto Agent SDK guide for TypeScript.
 This guide provides everything you need to build high-quality AI applications with Dexto.

 Whether you're creating standalone agents, integrating with existing applications, or building custom AI workflows, the SDK offers a flexible and robust set of tools.